Osraj/Osraj/README.md

 [//]: # ([Block] About me)
 - 😎 I'm [Osamah Sarraj](https://beacons.ai/osraj), but you can call me Osraj
 - 📚 currently studying at **KSU**, majoring in **Computer Science**
+- 😋 I'm a passionate programmer who wants to make the world a better place
 - 😐 I have a **love/hate** relationship with **Programming**
 - 💬 Ask me about anything, I am happy to help